-If age 65 is the start of a typical retirement age for personnel participating in the State Teachers Retirement System (STRS), then 13% of the educational administrators, 16% of the tenured faculty, and 20% of the adjunct faculty are within that zone.
-If 55 is the start of a typical retirement age for personnel participating in the Public Employees Retirement System (PERS), then 30% of the classified workforce is within that zone.
+If age 65 is the start of a typical retirement age for personnel participating in the State Teachers Retirement System (STRS), then, 20% of the tenured faculty, and 65% of the adjunct faculty are within that zone.
+If 55 is the start of a typical retirement age for personnel participating in the Public Employees Retirement System (PERS), then 14% of the classified workforce is within that zone.
 The details of the age distribution within each employee classification are presented in the following table.